Nativity Scene Museum – Dalmine

 Another majestic nativity scene has a biblical setting, with a meticulous reenactment of the Census of Quirinius wanted by Herod and linked to the birth of Jesus.

 The Bergamo nativity scene also has an important place in the collection, with the reconstruction of a workshop that used to make plaster figures and which actually existed in Bergamo at the end of the nineteenth century.

 Not only ancient examples but many works of contemporary crib art from several schools are also exhibited, such as the Sicilian, Apulian, Sardinian, Ligurian and Trentino schools.
 Also on display are nativity scenes from the five continents, with handicrafts from different countries of the world.

 A curiosity: a precious eighteenth-century plaster crib, the work of the Genoese sculptor Garaventa, also presents the figure of the customer in prayer.

 The Nativity Scene Museum also hosts a specialized library with a vast archive, and a rich collection of rare paper nativity scenes, Christmas cards and postcards, holy cards, dating from 1800 to the present day, as well as postage stamps, fairy tales and Christmas stories, Liebig pictures, telephone cards, a total of over 10,000 pieces.

-Furthermore, a multimedia fund with videos and small films, slides, vhs, CDs and DVDs, and a musical fund with a collection of Christmas music, scores, vinyls, cassettes and CDs.
-All inherent to Christmas and the crib, its traditions, its history, its uses and customs.
+Furthermore, a multimedia fund with videos and small films, slides, VHS, CDs, DVDs, and a musical fund with a collection of Christmas music, scores, pieces of vinyl… All inherent to Christmas and the crib, its traditions, its history, its uses and customs.

 The Nativity Scene Museum was founded in 1974 by Don Giacomo Piazzoli (1920-1988), the first priest of Brembo, a passionate collector and crib maker.